danbednarski/elastic-integration-example/docs/README.md

 Package built: /home/administrator/elastic-integration-example/integrations/build/packages/name-version.zip
 ```

 Currently, the API we're calling relies on a temporary domain from localhost.run.
 This is no longer necessary now that we've got HTTP requests working, and I'll switch to a stable, free, third party API on Monday.
-Anyway, take the ZIP file from the outputThis will create a file named alike to `name-version.zip`.
+Anyway, take the ZIP file from the output.

 ```bash
 $ scp some-name-version.zip <manager-host-ip>:/home/otm